-7.2.7 Square root function (SQR)
+7.2.7 SQUARE ROOT FUNCTION (SQR)

 The square root (SQR) function returns the square root value of the specified argument.
-The argument entered following the function returns the square root of the argument.
+The argument entered following the function name may be positive or zero.
+The function returns the square root of the argument.
 An error message (\ERROR 25 AT XXXX) is produced if the argument is negative.

-10 INPUT K 20 PRINT SQR(K) 30 STOP Executing the above example produces:
+- 10 INPUT K

+- 20 PRINT SQR(K)

+- 30 STOP